Hamiltonian field theory close to the wave equation: from Fermi-Pasta-Ulam to water waves

 \end{definition} By Taylor expanding $\mathcal{H}$ in powers of $\lambda$, close to $\lambda=0$, and assuming without loss of generality that $\mathcal{H}|_{(q,p)=0}=0$, one gets a perturbative ordering of the Hamiltonian of the form

-We here observe that the absence of a term proportional to $1/\lambda^2$ in the latter expansion is due to the conservation of the total momentum $\oint p\ dx$, which can then be set to zero.
+We here observe that the absence of a term proportional to $1/\lambda^2$ in the latter expansion is due to the conservation of the total momentum $\oint p\ dx$, which can be always set to zero.

 The main results are now presented in an informal way, their precise statements and proofs being provided below.
-The condition (\ref{eq:cond}), which characterises the elliptic nature of the fixed point $q=p\equiv0$, implies that there exists a canonical transformation that brings the unperturbed Hamiltonian $H_0$ into the standard wave form
+The condition (\ref{eq:cond}), which characterises the elliptic nature of the fixed point $q=p=0$, implies that there exists a canonical transformation bringing the unperturbed Hamiltonian $H_0$ into the standard wave form

-leaving the perturbative expansion (\ref{eq:Hamexp}) unaltered.
+and leaving the perturbative expansion (\ref{eq:Hamexp}) unaltered.
 The equations of motion associated to the latter Hamiltonian are $q_t=p$, $p_t=q_{xx}$, i.e., in second order form, the wave equation $q_{tt}=q_{xx}$.